neurabenn/IntrinsicGeometryOfReading/ReadMe.md

 - [PALM](https://github.com/andersonwinkler/PALM)
 - [PermCCA](https://github.com/andersonwinkler/PermCCA) *note this dependency will be deprecated in the future

-Finally, you will need download the associated data which is hosted on [Zenodo](https://zenodo.org/) <>(update link when files are uploaded)
+Finally, you will need download the associated data which is hosted on [Zenodo](https://zenodo.org/) <!---(update link when files are uploaded)-->
 Upon downloading this data repository, set its path to the **data_dir** variable in each notebook.

 ## Notebook 1